-Theis a full-stop redo for the Korean automaker's midsize sedan, new platform and everything.
-Although we've known what the K5 looks like since last December -- and -- Kia on Tuesday revealed exactly what's in store for the car when it arrives in the US this summer.
+The 2021 Kia K5 is a full-stop redo for the Korean automaker's midsize sedan, new platform and everything.
+Although we've known what the K5 looks like since last December -- and even driven the sedan -- Kia on Tuesday revealed exactly what's in store for the car when it arrives in the US this summer.

-First of all, yes, the, and the sedan takes on the same name it goes by in South Korea: K5.
+First of all, yes, the Optima name is out, and the sedan takes on the same name it goes by in South Korea: K5.
 With the new name comes a whole lot of other new stuff throughout five trim levels: LX, LXS, GT-Line, GT and EX.
 The 2021 K5 sits on Kia's latest N3 platform, packs optional all-wheel drive and a pretty potent range-topping powertrain.